sarthakjdev/create-express-ts-api/README.md

 ---
 ## Getting Started

-Follow the instructions to set up the project on your local machine.
+Follow the instructions to initialize your express-ts-api project using this starter kit:

 ### Prerequisites